ulab-team/ulabsite/content/project/older-people-access/index.md

 ---
 title: Ungating the city for a sustainable future
-summary: What if gated communities around metro stations became permeable?
+subtitle: What if gated communities around metro stations became permeable?
 authors:
 - gbsun
 - cwebster